This group focuses on romance, dating, sexuality and marriage issues. Guidelines for staying on topic:

 7) This is not the place to solicit sex, share pornography, harass people sexually or promote any illegal activity.
 Any such violations will result in an immediate ban.
 You have been warned.

 Participants are welcome to share their experiences when it is relevant to do so.
-As there are many people who have shared about their autism experiences already, participants are advised to focus on depth, quality, and uniqueness.
-Share something that you don’t usually hear from other works on autism or something that gives a twist to the ordinary.
+Where possible (though not a must), you can help enhance the quality of the discussion by sharing something that you don’t usually hear from other works on autism or something that gives a twist to the ordinary.

-Do note the rules about keeping the group spam-free.
-If you must share a long essay or article, please upload it on a blog, website, Google Drive or other online services first, then share the link for us to read at our leisure.
+If you must share a long essay or article, please upload it on a blog, website, Google Drive or another online service first, then share the link for us to read at our leisure.